Blandinevergier/High_throughtput_experiment_automated_workstation/README.md

 # Experimental design

-For the buffer screening, we selected 7 different factors of 3 levels and 1 factor of 2 levels, following Taguchi Design.
+For the buffer screening, we selected 7 different factors of 3 levels and 1 factor of 2 levels, following Taguchi Design (Unal and Dean, 1991).
 The measured response was the fluorescence intensity and/or the fluorescence polarization.
 The aim was to solve the following equation through matrix operation:

 Y = a0 + a1 x factor1 + a2 x factor2 + a3 x factor3 + a4 x factor4 + a5 x factor5 + a6 x factor6 + a7 x factor7 + a8 x factor8 + a9 x factor1² + a10 x factor2² + a11 x factor3² + a12 x factor4² + a13 x factor5² + a14 x factor6é + a15 x factor7²